-Pryce Tracy is in his fourth year in 2016 with the Notre Dame football program and first as an offensive graduate assistant.
+Pryce Tracy is in his fifth year with the Notre Dame football program in 2017 and first as an offensive graduate assistant.

-Tracy, who served as the Irish special teams analyst in 2015, assisted Notre Dame special teams coordinator Scott Booker with valuable information designed to improve the efficiency and success of Notre Dame's special teams.
+Tracy, who served as the Irish special teams analyst in 2015 and offensive graduate assistant in 2016, assisted with valuable information designed to improve the efficiency and success of Notre Dame’s special teams.